bodrick/awesome/TOPICS.md

 ## security-audit

 *   [HarmVeenstra/Powershellisfun](https://github.com/HarmVeenstra/Powershellisfun) - Repository with the scripts that I have used in my blogs on https://powershellisfun.com.
 If you like these, please sponsor this project using the Sponsor button below

-## security-tools

-*   [HarmVeenstra/Powershellisfun](https://github.com/HarmVeenstra/Powershellisfun) - Repository with the scripts that I have used in my blogs on https://powershellisfun.com.
-If you like these, please sponsor this project using the Sponsor button below
-*   [x64dbg/x64dbg](https://github.com/x64dbg/x64dbg) - An open-source user mode debugger for Windows.
-Optimized for reverse engineering and malware analysis.
-*   [diversenok/TokenUniverse](https://github.com/diversenok/TokenUniverse) - An advanced tool for working with access tokens and Windows security policy.
-*   [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) - Open-source tool to enforce privacy & security best-practices on Windows, macOS and Linux, because privacy is sexy 🍑🍆
-*   [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
-Ideal for scanning components before use or detecting feature level changes.

 ## server